-2) Nationals of Gulf countries visiting another Gulf country of operation
+Nationals of Gulf countries visiting another Gulf country of operation

-- a) Provide a copy of the passport showing entry date can provide other proof also like boarding pass,local bills/invoices ,hotel bills in the MetLife country of operation to confirm that the applicant was in that country at the time the application was completed. - All premium modes is allowed: either annually, semi-annually, quarterly, or monthly.
+- a) Provide a copy of the passport showing entry date in the MetLife country of operation to confirm that the applicant was in that country at the time the application was completed. - b) All premium modes is allowed: either annually, semi-annually, guarterly, or monthly.

-Examples of a prospect visiting another EMEA country:A Bahrain national, living in Bahrain, visiting UAE on holiday or business, who is solicited by a UAE Consultant.
+Examples of a prospect visiting another EMEA country: A Rehrain national living in Rehrain visiting IIAF on

+A Bahrain national, living in Bahrain, visiting UAE on holiday or business, who is solicited by a UAE Consultant.

-3) Nationals of Gulf countries temporarily living/ working outside of Gulf
+Nationals of Gulf countries temporarily living/ working outside of Gulf

 - a) The prospect should be living abroad temporarily. - b) The client should present a proof of valid residency, proof of investment or active bank account in his home country; that is, in the MetLife country of operation.
-For example proof of land, house, flat ownership, or a proof that his immediate family (wife and children) is maintaining residency in his home country. - c) Provide a copy of the passport showing the entry date stamp, can also provide other proof like boarding pass, local bills/invoices, hotel bills in the MetLife country of operation confirming that the applicant was in his home country when the application was completed.
-A copy of the proof of temporary residency abroad must also be submitted. - d) The client can apply only for permanent life plans of up to USD 5 Million.
-ADB to be offered up to maximum USD 500,000 and CI up to maximum USD 150,000 applicable for standard countries only. - All premium modes are allowed: either annually, semi-annually, quarterly, or monthly. - f) Foreign Residence Questionnaire should be completed. - g) The correspondence/billing address must be in the MetLife country of operation. - A minimum residential extra of +1 per mil (noncommissionable) will be applied in addition to the residential extra applicable on the temporary country of residence. - Applicants living in the US should provide copy of the visa obtained and a written/signed statement on whether he/she intends to apply for permanent residency in the US.
+For example proof of land, house, flat ownership, or a proof that his immediate family (wife and children) is maintaining residency in his home country.

+- c) Provide a copy of the passport showing the entry date stamp in the MetLife country of operation confirming that the applicant was in his home country when the application was completed.
+A copy of the proof of temporary residency abroad must also be submitted. - The client can apply only for permanent life plans of up to USD 2 Million.
+No supplementary contracts can be offered. - All premium modes are allowed: either annually, semi-annually, quarterly, or monthly. - Foreign Residence Questionnaire should be completed. - The correspondence/billing address must be in the MetLife country of operation. - A minimum residential extra of +1 per mil (noncommissionable) will be applied in addition to the residential extra applicable on the temporary country of residence. - Applicants living in the US should provide copy of the visa obtained and a written/signed statement on whether he/she intends to apply for permanent residency in the US.